developerIsNotDefined/turtle-quiz/README.md

 Application requires next actions to be done before using it:

 1. Clone or download repository.
-2. Open terminal in `turtle-quiz/server` folder.
+2. Open terminal and go to the `turtle-quiz/server` folder.
-3. Run `npm i` via terminal.
+3. Run `npm i`.
-4. Run `npm server`.
+4. Run `npm start`.
-5. Open another terminal in `turtle-quiz/public` folder.
+5. Open another terminal and go to the `turtle-quiz/public` folder.
-6. Run `npm i` via terminal.
+6. Run `npm i`.
 7. Run `npm start`.

 Congratulations!
 Turtle quiz application is up and running...